balochan970/PTCL-Incident-Mgmt/PTCL-INCIDENT-MGMT-TECHNICAL-DOCUMENTATION.md

    - Uses sessionStorage flags to indicate redirect source
    - Resets redirect flags after delays to allow for retries if needed
    - Suspense boundaries to prevent hydration errors
+   - Tracks login attempt timing to ensure state updates complete before redirects
+   - Implements path checking to ensure redirects only happen from the login page
+   - Clears redirect flags on component mount and unmount

 ### Security Considerations